Heritage20/react-course-2/README.md

 # Playground Start

-This is the starter code for the playground project we use in part 2 of my React course.
+This is the code for the playground project we use in part 2 of Mosh's React course.

 ## Getting Started